aldebaranzbradaradjan/rml/README.md

 ## Planned Features / TODO (order by interest)

-* Extend import logic (multiple imports per file, global import at root node)
+* Allow instantiate components in node at runtime (big work esxpected), will allow thing like Repeater

-* Add an Image node type
+* Add a Texture node type

 * Add tests